atilafassina/apex-monorepo/README.md

 # Apex Monorepo

-- Multiple apps deployed
+- Automatic: Release, Changelog, Publishing, Dependency Updates
-- Internal packages as shared dependencies
+- Internal and External Packages
-- Changesets Bot for release management
+- Fast-Refresh and Hot-Reloading for Remix and Next.js
-- Renovate Bot to keep dependencies automatically up-to-date
+- ESM and CJS support for published packages

 ## Workspaces 🚗